vdh05/internshiprepo/README.md

 ## Day 5: Testing and Documentation

 - **Unit Testing**: Conducted rigorous testing of APIs to ensure functionality and reliability.

-- **Documentation**: Documented API endpoints, usage instructions, and data models for future reference.
-- **Final Review**: Reviewed code and documentation with team members for feedback and improvement.
+- **Final Review**: Reviewed code with team members for feedback and improvement.

 ### Highlights:
 - Thoroughly tested APIs to validate CRUD operations and data relationships.